openwdl/wdl/SPEC.md

 * `https://`
 * 🗑 `file://` - Using the `file://` protocol for local imports can be problematic.
 Its use is deprecated and will be removed in WDL 2.0.

 In the event that there is no protocol specified, the import is resolved **relative to the location of the current document**.
-In the primary WDL document, a protocol-less import is relative to the host file system.
-If a protocol-less import starts with `/` it is interpreted as relative to the root of the host in the resolved URI.
+In the primary WDL document, a protocol-less import is relative to the folder that contains the primary WDL file.
+If a protocol-less import starts with `/` it is interpreted as relative to the root of the file system that contains the primary WDL file.

 Some examples of correct import resolution: